elecmonkey/excali-ai/README.md

 # Excalidraw AI Agent (excali-ai)

-**AI-powered diagram editor that lets users create and modify Excalidraw diagrams through natural language.
-(Work in Progress)**
+[Work in Progress] **AI-powered diagram editor that lets users create and modify Excalidraw diagrams through natural language.**

+This project is built on top of [Excalidraw](https://github.com/excalidraw/excalidraw) and related open-source tools.

 ## Getting Started